-- Read-only: The user can access to the category data (board, tasks, metrics…) but can’t create, modify or delete any of it.
+- Read: The user can access to the category data (board, tasks, metrics…) but can’t create, modify or delete any of it.

-- Update only: The user can perform a very limited set of actions, oriented to update the tasks they have been assigned to, but can’t create or delete anything, nor modify most information of the tasks in the category like category, milestone, description or assigned users.
+- Update: The user can perform a very limited set of actions, oriented to update the tasks they have been assigned to.
+However, they cannot create or delete anything, nor modify most information related to the tasks, such as the category, milestone, description, or assigned users.
 This level is very useful for users with very limited power within your team, like contractors or temporary employees.
-The list of available actions are:
+The available actions for this level include:

 - Move assigned tasks among status columns and sort them using drag and drop.

-- Update the current cost (in order to report progress).
+- Update the current cost (to report progress).